Miffy's Adventures Big and Small: Production

 Production began in April 2014, when Mercis BV announced a new reboot series that would bring its famous Miffy franchise into CGI for the first time with Mercis BV had appointed London-based British animation production studio Blue Zoo Animation Studio to produce a new CGI animated series featuring its character Miffy with scripts being developed by Blue Zoo's British writing team and would be completed for a 2015 release as German media management company M4E and its Dutch distribution subsidiary Telescreen alongside Mercis BV would jointly distribute the series.
 The series was publicly announced in October of the same year, at the MIPCOM trade show in Cannes, France.
 At the convention, the series' launch date was announced for autumn 2015 to coincide with the sixtieth anniversary of the Miffy character.
 52 segments were ordered in 2014, with an additional 26 segments later in 2016.

-One year later in August 2015 during the 60th anniversay of the Miffy franchise, it was announced that Sony Pictures Television through its British children's channel Tiny Pop had picked up the upcoming CGI animated series now entitled Miffy’s Adventures Big and Small from Mercis BV.
+One year later in August 2015 during the 60th anniversary of the Miffy franchise, it was announced that Sony Pictures Television through its British children's channel Tiny Pop had picked up the upcoming CGI animated series now entitled Miffy’s Adventures Big and Small from Mercis BV.